A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Signal propagation perspective to pruning random networks

 Here, we first consider the layerwise signal propagation which would be useful to derive properties on the initialization to ensure faithful gradients.
 To this end, let us consider the layerwise Jacobian:

-Note that, to ensure faithful signal propagation, it is sufficient to ensure {\em layerwise dynamical isometry} which is defined as the singular values of the layerwise Jacobian $\rmJ^{l-1,l}$ being close to one.
-This would guarantee that the signal from layer $l$ to $l-1$ (or vice versa) is propagated without amplification or attenuation in any of its dimension.
-From~\proref{pro:grad-jacob}, by induction, it is easy to show that if the layerwise signal propagation is faithful, the error and input signals are faithfully propagated throughout the network, resulting in faithful gradients.
+Note that it is sufficient to have {\em layerwise dynamical isometry} in order to ensure faithful signal propagation in the network. \begin{dfn} (\emph{Layerwise dynamical isometry})\enspace Let $\rmJ^{l-1, l} = \frac{\partial \rvx^l}{\partial \rvx^{l-1}}$ $\in \R^{N_{l} \times N_{l-1}}$ be the Jacobian matrix of layer $l$.
+The network is said to satisfy layerwise dynamical isometry if the singular values of $\rmJ^{l-1, l}$ are concentrated near $1$ for all layers, \ie, for a given $\epsilon>0$, the singular value $\sigma_j$ satisfies $|1-\sigma_j| \le \epsilon$ for all $j$. \end{dfn} This would guarantee that the signal from layer $l$ to $l-1$ (or vice versa) is propagated without amplification or attenuation in any of its dimension.
+From~\proref{pro:grad-jacob} and \Eqref{eq:ljac}, by induction, it is easy to show that if the layerwise signal propagation is faithful, the error and input signals will faithfully propagate throughout the network, resulting in faithful gradients.

-For a linear neural network, $\rmJ^{l-1,l} = W^l$.
-Therefore one can initialize the weight matrices to be {\em orthogonal}, meaning for each layer $l$, initialize the weight matrix such that $(\rmW^l)^T\rmW^l = \rmI$, where $\rmI$ is the identity matrix of dimension $N$.
-In this case, all the singular values of $\rmW^l$ are exactly one and such an initialization would guarantee faithful gradients.
+For linear networks, $\rmJ^{l-1,l} = W^l$.
+Therefore, one can initialize the weight matrix to be {\em orthogonal} such that $(\rmW^l)^T\rmW^l = \rmI$, where $\rmI$ is the identity matrix of dimension $N$.
+In this case, all singular values of $\rmW^l$ are exactly $1$ (\ie, exact dynamical isometry), and such an initialization guarantees faithful gradients.
+While a linear network is of little practical use, we note that it helps to develop theoretical analysis and provides intuition as to why dynamical isometry is a useful measure.